JuliaLangSlack/Slack.jl/README.md

 ## Usage

-Here is a simple exmaple:
+Here is a simple example:
 ```julia
 julia> using Slack